kakaroto33/8031-matrix/README.md

 8031 Matrix Controller
 ===

-This an update and tentative to finish old college project from 1996, to control 16x16 led matrix with 8031 microcontroller.
-Recently I found the old circuits and papers with schematics and pinout, so, let's try out.
+This is an update and attempt to finish an old high school project from 1996, to control a 16x16 LED matrix with an 8031 microcontroller.
+I recently found old circuits and papers with schematics and pinouts, so let's try it out.